View courses in

 Graduate core course.
 Introduces students to major theoretical, substantive, and methodological problems in the study of American politics by examining two sets of literature: scholarly debates and discussion of theory and research, and the concrete research of leading Americanists.

-GRS PO 741: Public Policy Analysis
+GRS PO 741: The Politics of Public Policy

 Seminar in analytical concepts and rational policymaking models applied to each of several issue areas: education, welfare, health care, economy, and the environment in the United States and Europe.